bmirisola/cpe-487/assignment6/README.md

-# Assignment 5: Vivado Lab 3 and 6
+# Assignment 6: Vivado Lab 4
 ## All vhd and constraint files in .srcs folder of respective project

 ### Lab 4 Part 1: Hexcalc